iamyojimbo/docker-nginx-php-fpm/README.md

 where `/path/to/docker/app` is the absolute path to whatever files you want to mount on your host machine, i.e. a php app.
 You can link to `/docker/app` in this repositiory to see how it works. `/src` after the colon specifies the absolute path of where these files are mounted to within each container.

 ##Usage
 Simply run `docker-compose up -d` from the root of the directory.
-It will build images of, and then run services of everything specified in the `docker-compose.yml` file.
+It will build images and then run services of everything specified in the `docker-compose.yml` file.